luig2-prog/azure-task/README.md

 ## English Documentation

-## Overview
+## 📋 Overview

 Azure DevOps Task Manager is a tool designed to simplify the creation and management of tasks in Azure DevOps projects.
 By providing task details in a spreadsheet format, you can automate the creation of multiple tasks at once, saving time and reducing manual effort.

+> "Code is like humor.
+When you have to explain it, it's bad." – Cory House

-## Key Features
+## ✨ Key Features

-- Read task data from Excel or CSV files
+- 📊 Read task data from Excel or CSV files
-- Create multiple tasks in Azure DevOps simultaneously
+- ➕ Create multiple tasks in Azure DevOps simultaneously
-- Delete tasks from Azure DevOps
+- ➖ Delete tasks from Azure DevOps
-- Concurrent processing for better performance
+- ⚡ Concurrent processing for better performance
-- Robust error handling and logging
+- 🛡️ Robust error handling and logging

-## Requirements
+## 🔧 Requirements

-- Java 17 or higher
+- ☕ Java 17 or higher
-- Maven 3.6 or higher
+- 🛠️ Maven 3.6 or higher
-- Azure DevOps account with appropriate permissions
+- 🔐 Azure DevOps account with appropriate permissions
-- Personal Access Token (PAT) for Azure DevOps
+- 🔑 Personal Access Token (PAT) for Azure DevOps

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites